phoenix-rtos/phoenix-rtos-doc/corelibs/libgraph.md

 - Setting and getting a color palette

-  The 8-bit color depth has to be applied, so for cirrus graphics adapter please use `GRAPH_800x600x8` instead of `GRAPH_DEFMODE`.
+  The 8-bit color depth has to be applied, so for cirrus graphics adapter use `GRAPH_800x600x8` instead of `GRAPH_DEFMODE`.
 Note that in a default color palette when using the 8-bit mode, `0x01` refers to blue and for passed color map (`cmap`) it's `{ 0xff, 0x00, 0x00}` - red.